Bilibili Gaming

 Bilibili Gaming (BLG) is a professional esports organisation based in China.
-It was formed in December 2017, when Bilibili, Chinese video sharing website, acquired the I May League of Legends roster.
+It was formed in December 2017, when Bilibili, a Chinese video sharing website, acquired the I May League of Legends roster.
 The team expanded into Overwatch in March 2019 with the formation of an Overwatch Contenders academy team for the Hangzhou Spark, an Overwatch League team owned by Bilibili.
 Later that year, BLG's Overwatch team won the LanStory Cup 2019 Summer tournament.

 League of Legends

 History

 Bilibili entered the professional League of Legends scene on 17 December 2017 with their acquisition of LPL team I May.
 The team was rebranded as Bilibili Gaming.

+After a top two finish in the 2023 LPL Spring Split, the team qualified for MSI for the first time in their history.
+Bilibili Gaming won their first LPL title in Spring 2024 after winning over Top Esports, 3–1.
+Bilibili Gaming qualifies in back-to-back MSI series.